Do I need a permit?

 For all other events, please see below:

-Any application for an event which requires a Motorsport UK Steward should be made as early as possible in order to fit in with the Motorsport UK Stewards’ quarterly pre-allocation periods.
+Any application for an event which requires a Motorsport UK Steward should be made as early as possible to assist with the Motorsport UK Steward allocations.

 What are Supplementary Regulations and what do I need to include?